pagehelper/Mybatis-PageHelper/wikis/en/HowToUse.md

 When this parameter is set to `true`, the` offset` parameter in `RowBounds` is used as` pageNum`.

-3. `rowBoundsWithCount`: Default value is `false`, When this parameter is set to `true`, PageHelper will execute count query(`PageRowBounds` not affected by this parameter).
+3. `rowBoundsWithCount`: Default value is `false`, When this parameter is set to `true`, PageHelper will execute count query.

 4. `pageSizeZero`: Default value is `false`, When this parameter is set to `true`, if `pageSize=0` or `RowBounds.Limit = 0` will query all the results (the equivalent of a Paged query did not execute,